-4.5.2 3G
+4.5.2 3G/4G

-Choose menu "Network→3G", you can configure parameters for 3G function on the screen below.
-To use the 3G function, you should first insert your USB modem on the USB port of the Router.
-There are already much 3G USB modem information embedded in the router.
+Choose menu "Network→3G/4G", you can configure parameters for 3G/4G function on the screen below.
+To use the 3G/4G function, you should first insert your USB modem on the USB port of the Router.
+There is already much 3G/4G USB modem information embedded in the Router.
 The USB modem parameters will be set automatically if the card is supported by the Router.
-Take E220 for example.
-If your USB modem inserted is supported by the Router, then your modem model will be shown in the 3G USB Modem field as shown in Figure 4-6.
-Otherwise, "Unknown Modem" will be shown instead as shown in Figure 4-7.
-Please visit our website http://www.tp-link.com to get the latest USB modems compatibility list.
+If your USB modem inserted is supported by the Router, then "Identify successfully" will display in the 3G/4G USB Modem field as shown in Figure 4-6.

-3G settings are unavailable when the Internet Access mode is set to WAN Only mode.
-Please change settings on Internet Access if you want to use 3G.
+3G/4G settings are unavailable when the Internet Access mode is set to WAN Only mode.
+Please change settings on 4.5.1 Internet Access if you want to use 3G/4G.

-Figure 4-6 3G
+Figure 4-6 3G/4G